 Various scales can be used to test these components.
 A common way to screen for impairment in these components is with the Montreal Cognitive Assessment How to Assess Mental Status The patient’s attention span is assessed first; an inattentive patient cannot cooperate fully and hinders testing.
-Any hint of cognitive decline requires examination of mental status (see Examination... read more or the Folstein Mini-Mental Status Examination Examination of Mental Status The patient’s attention span is assessed first; an inattentive patient cannot cooperate fully and hinders testing.
-Any hint of cognitive decline requires examination of mental status (see Examination... read more .
+Any hint of cognitive decline requires examination of mental status ( Professional... read more or the Folstein Mini-Mental Status Examination Examination of Mental Status .
 These tests usually require less than 10 minutes to administer.

 Presence of actual memory loss and impairment of daily function and other cognitive functions help differentiate age-related memory changes, mild cognitive impairment, and dementia.

 Mood disturbance is present in patients with depression but is also common in patients with dementia or mild cognitive impairment.
 Thus, differentiating depression from dementia can be difficult until memory loss becomes more severe or unless other neurologic deficits (eg, aphasia, agnosia, apraxia) are evident.